bktujwol/CT-Commerce/readme.txt

 You can view pending orders and complete orders and it also print shipping labels for shipping

-You can also process refund from backend
+You can also process refund from backend.